andreserudo/articlePreview/README.md

 ## Getting Started

 To view what was made, follow this steps:
+1. Open your terminal;
-1. Create or navigate to your preferencial folder;
+2. Create or navigate to your preferencial folder;
-2. Clone this repository: `git clone https://github.com/andreserudo/articlePreview.git`
+3. Clone this repository: `git clone https://github.com/andreserudo/articlePreview.git`
-3. Open the file index.html in your preferencial browser or using the open live server extension in Visual Code.
+4. Open the file index.html in your preferencial browser or using the open live server extension in Visual Code.